EducationPerfect/RateLimit/README.md

 ```

 ### Request Throttling
-Here's an example on how to do request throttling to allow each client to make 300 requests per minuite but
+Here's an example on how to do request throttling to allow each client to make 300 requests per minute but
 allow bursts of 50 requests or fewer as long as there's enough capacity.
 ```CSharp
 // Create a rate limiter by pass in your Redis IDatabase instance to the constructor